JGL/DiplomaInAppleDevelopment-2024-2025/README.md

 - **ML Two: Making Models with CreateML**:

   1. Multiple Choice test: students will be presented with a series of questions relating explicitly to course content.
 They must choose between up to 4 potential correct answers per question.
-This test will be sat on TBC.
+This test will be sat on Thursday 5th June 2025, duration two hours, 1000-1200.
 This test will be worth 50% of your overall unit mark.
   2. Presentation: You will give a presentation around a bespoke ML model to your peers and upload the ‘slide deck’ from the presentation.
-This presentation will be given on TBC, duration 30 minutes, 1000-1300.
+This presentation will be given on Thursday 12th June 2025, duration 30 minutes, 1000-1300.
 This presentation will be worth 50% of your overall unit mark.

 - **Spatial Two: Individual App Design and Launch**: